How to Budget for an Outdoor Kitchen

-You can spend anything you want on an outdoor kitchen, from $500 for a freestanding grill and a rolling side cart to $25,000 for a fully outfitted cooking and entertaining zone with built-in appliances, stone countertops and plenty of room for guests.
+You can spend anything you want on an outdoor kitchen, from $500 for a freestanding grill with a rolling side cart to $50,000 for a fully outfitted cooking and entertaining zone with built-in, high-end appliances, stone countertops and plenty of room for guests.
 Most people will find the perfect fit someplace between these two extremes.
 Here are a few things to keep in mind as you decide how much you should spend on your outdoor kitchen.

 How often will my outdoor kitchen get used?
 In a cold climate, you may only use the outdoor kitchen for two or three months of the year.
 If you live in Southern California, the outdoor kitchen may be a year-round extension of your home.
 How much you should invest in the project should be proportionate to how much you'll use the space.

 Sure, a super-sized grill with infrared searing zones, dual fuel, a rotisserie and a side burner looks awesome in the showroom, but if all you ever grill are burgers and hot dogs for your family of four, you'll be spending a bundle on features you don't need.